Gameye/gameye-sdk-dotnet/docs/README.md

 ##### Summary

-Select all the logs in the store
+Select all the logs in the store.
+Use this as an extension method on LogState

 ##### Returns